DefinitelyTyped/DefinitelyTyped/README.md

 * `cd my-package-to-edit`
 * Make changes.
 Remember to edit tests.
 * You may also want to add yourself to "Definitions by" section of the package header.
+  - Do this by adding your name to the end of the line, as in `// Definitions by: Alice <https://github.com/alice>, Bob <https://github.com/bob>`.
 * `npm install -g typescript@2.0` and run `tsc`.

 When you make a PR to edit an existing package, `dt-bot` should @-mention previous authors.